 Reality Bites Screenshot via YouTube user thecultbox

-In the introduction to his 2009 book X Saves The World: How Generation X Got the Shaft but Can Still Keep Everything from Sucking, Jeff Gordinier, a card-carrying Gen X-er, talks about how his generation has been ignored in recent years in favour of the cultural parent-child conflict playing out between befuddled Baby Boomers who still believe that by dropping acid at Woodstock they changed the world, and their selfish Millennial offspring who will buy anything with a recognisable logo because they “just love stuff”, according to Gordinier.
+In the introduction to his 2009 book X Saves The World: How Generation X Got the Shaft but Can Still Keep Everything from Sucking, Jeff Gordinier, a card-carrying Gen X-er, talks about how his generation has been ignored in recent years in favor of the cultural parent-child conflict playing out between befuddled Baby Boomers who still believe that by dropping acid at Woodstock they changed the world, and their selfish Millennial offspring who will buy anything with a recognizable logo because they “just love stuff,” according to Gordinier.

-Gordinier finds Gen X caught in the middle: the sceptical and morose group that questioned authority, societal values and moral standards.
-With all the ironically distanced gravitas of Janeane Garofalo pointing out that Evïan is naïve spelled backwards in Reality Bites, he argues that his generation offers the Western world’s only chance of surviving the cataclysmic problems largely created by Boomers that the Millennials are too ineffective to solve.
-According to Gordinier, Gen X are dreamers, innovators, individualists and critical thinkers: a Promethean generation of clear-eyed antiheroes.
+Gordinier finds Gen X caught in the middle: the skeptical and morose group that questioned authority, societal values, and moral standards.
+With all the ironically distanced gravitas of Janeane Garofalo pointing out that Evïan is naïve spelled backwards in Reality Bites, he argues that his generation offers the western world’s only chance of surviving the cataclysmic problems largely created by Boomers that the Millennials are too ineffective to solve.
+According to Gordinier, Gen X are dreamers, innovators, individualists, and critical thinkers: a Promethean generation of clear-eyed antiheroes.

-If you were born in the 90s, odds are you don’t even know what Gen X is.
+If you were born in the 1990s, odds are you don’t even know what Gen X is.
+In short it’s your fortysomething cousin or uncle who drives a Hybrid, sports a Dinosaur Jr. t-shirt on weekends, and occasionally busts out the old hacky sack to the dulcet tunes of Soundgarden, Stone Temple Pilots and Alice in Chains.
 Gen X invented grunge, the commercially viable cousin of punk rock.
-They popularised Doc Martens, briefly turned MTV into a drum circle with the Unplugged series and made indie cinema A Thing.
-Their existential search for a cultural identity was glorified in meandering offbeat comedies and dramas set in coffee shops, record stores, minimarts and other sites where a white 20-something might make a comfortable if Sisyphean living while expounding bite-size philosophy and snarky one-liners.
-These things were all over British TV in the decade you were born in.
-Jaded Gen X slackers nihilistically accept the machine of which they are a part, and can dissect its fundamental facile and evil nature with all the clarity and urgency of a 19th century Romantic poet.
+They popularized Doc Martens, briefly turned MTV into a drum circle with the Unplugged series, and made indie cinema a thing.
+Their existential search for a cultural identity was glorified in meandering offbeat comedies and dramas set in coffee shops, record stores, minimarts, and other sites where a white twenty-something might make a comfortable if Sisyphean living while expounding bite-size philosophy and snarky one-liners.
+Jaded Gen X slackers nihilistically accept the machine of which they are a part, and can dissect its fundamental facile and evil nature with all the clarity and urgency of a nineteenth-century Romantic poet.

 But a major downer lurks under all this neon fun: Generation X’s sexy whatever attitude is based on a philosophy of resignation, whose cultural artifacts taught Millennials that introspection is the highest human act.
-The music, movies and other detritus of the 90s correctly depict that it was a great time to live in, the one period where it actually seemed like capitalism was working for us.
+The music, movies, and other detritus of the 1990s correctly depict that it was a great time to live in, the one period where it actually seemed like capitalism was working for us.
 Material wealth in the Western world was at an all-time high and the economic engine of the middle class looked virtually unshakeable.
-Remembering what people were afraid of really puts things in perspective: killer bees, earth rays and Marilyn Manson.
+Remembering what people were afraid of really puts things in perspective: killer bees, earth rays, and Marilyn Manson.
 Honest to god!
-That’s how relatively calm everything was in the 90s: Marilyn Manson, the walking Ed Hardy billboard briefly married to Dita von Teese, was actually thought to be a threat to the moral fabric of society.
+That’s how relatively calm everything was in America in the 1990s: Marilyn Manson, the walking Ed Hardy billboard briefly married to Dita von Teese, was actually thought to be a threat to the moral fabric of society.

 Empire Records Screenshot via YouTube user Denverfilm